The €4K audit: 5 places Google Ads quietly wastes your money

 Pull your search terms report for the last 90 days.
 Sort by cost descending.
 Eyeball the top 100 for low-intent queries and add them as negatives.

-Pull your PMax insights report.
-Flag placements with >1K impressions and zero conversions.
+Pull your Performance Max insights report.
+Flag placements with more than 1,000 impressions and zero conversions.
 Exclude them.

 Export your product-level performance.
 Tag every SKU by margin and 30-day conversion count.
 Cap or exclude the bottom 10%.

 Audit your bidding: is Target ROAS one number or tiered?
-If one, that's your highest-leverage fix.
+If one, that is your highest-leverage fix.

-If you're in the EU/UK, check if you're on a CSS.
-If not, that's a 20% Shopping refund waiting.
+If you are in the EU or UK, check if you are on a CSS.
+If not, that is a 20% Shopping refund waiting.

 If that sounds like a lot of work: this is the first thing Scaley does when you plug in an account.
 One hour, then a diff.